Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 This wonderful phrase that is used to describe perfect liberation.

-We can think that we're coming to learn how to meditate and to get our practice together.
+And I think maybe for some of us it's very refreshing because when we come on retreat we can think that we're coming to learn how to meditate and to get our practice together.

-This idea of attaining something,
+This idea of attaining something.

 Getting good at something,